gcavallo/iRO2-Status-API/README.md

 Configure the api by editing the `settings.py` file.
 Enable debug for development and make sure to disable it for production!

-For deployment, you will need a *service* to run `iro2-status-api.py` at boot, and an *HTTP server* to proxy static files.
+For deployment, you will need a *service* to run `iro2-status-api.py` at boot, a *redis server* for caching, and an *HTTP server* to proxy static files.

 Dependencies
 ------------